Juliolloret/MACS/README.md

 ```
 - Use the GUI to select your PDF folder, output directory, and optional experimental data/config.
 - Click "Start Integrated Analysis" to launch the workflow.
+- Monitor progress and status in the GUI.

-#### Backend/CLI Mode
+#### Backend/CLI Mode (Command-Line Mode)

 For advanced/automated workflows, invoke the orchestrator directly:
 ```bash
 python multi_agent_llm_system.py
 ```
-(See code comments in `multi_agent_llm_system.py` for CLI test usage.)
+(See code comments in `multi_agent_llm_system.py` for CLI test usage.
+For advanced and automated workflows; see code comments for CLI options.)

 ---

 ## Workflow Details
-The current JSON file implements the following workflow.
-However, you can modify it by changing the JSON file.
+MACS organizes research tasks into a graph of specialized agents:

 1. **PDF Loading:** Extracts text from all PDFs in the selected folder.
 2. **Summarization:** Each PDF is summarized by an LLM agent.
 3. **Multi-Document Synthesis:** Summaries are synthesized into a cross-document understanding.